oddbird/oddsite/content/birds/index.rst

   **As a client, you'll get to know our tight-knit team** on a first-name basis, with direct access to everyone involved.
-  We’ll all learn what makes your company special, and discuss features as a team – keeping backend, frontend, and design integrated for a shared understanding of your project and goals.
+  We'll all learn what makes your company special, and discuss features as a team – keeping backend, frontend, and design integrated for a shared understanding of your project and goals.